datalad-handbook/book/docs/basics/101-5-install.rst

 import feature of DataLad datasets and the ``datalad install`` command:

-Upon installation of a DataLad dataset, DataLad retrieves only small files (for examples text file or markdown files) and (small) metadata information about the dataset.
+Upon installation of a DataLad dataset, DataLad retrieves only small files (for example text files or markdown files) and (small) metadata information about the dataset.
 It does not, however, download any large files (yet).
-This exposes the datasets file hierarchy for exploration, and speeds up the installation of a DataLad dataset of many TB in size to a few seconds.
+The metadata exposes the datasets file hierarchy for exploration, and downloading only this speeds up the installation of a DataLad dataset of many TB in size to a few seconds.
 Just now, after installation, the dataset is small in size: